Second-Order Coherence Across the Brillouin Lasing Threshold: Introduction

 \section{Introduction}

 Brillouin--Mandelstam scattering (BMS)---the coupling of two optical fields with an acoustic wave---now celebrates one hundred years since its theoretical elucidation by Brillouin~\cite{Brillouin_1922} and Mandelstam~\cite{Mandelstam_1926} in the early part of the 20th century.
-In parallel to the related phenomenon of Raman scattering described in the same decade~\cite{Raman_1928}, BMS has found a broad spectrum of applications~\cite{Eggleton_2019, Safavi_2019, Wiederhecker_2019, Wolff_2021} ranging from bulk material characterization~\cite{Sandercock_1972}, determination of acoustic phonon dispersion~\cite{Olsson_2018}, distributed environmental sensing~\cite{Horiguchi_1995}, biophysics and microscopy~\cite{Scarcelli_2015}, as well as the production of high-quality laser light sources~\cite{Gundavarapu_2019}.
+The light--matter scattering mechanism is still being actively studied theoretically~\cite{Laude_2015,Sipe_2016,Rakich_2018,Zhang_2023} and experimentally~\cite{Otterstrom_2018,Enzian_2019,Bashan_2022,Xu_2023}, and finds a broad spectrum of applications~\cite{Eggleton_2019, Safavi_2019, Wiederhecker_2019, Wolff_2021} ranging from bulk material characterization~\cite{Sandercock_1972}, determination of acoustic phonon dispersion~\cite{Olsson_2018}, distributed environmental sensing~\cite{Horiguchi_1995}, biophysics and microscopy~\cite{Scarcelli_2015}, as well as the production of high-quality laser light sources~\cite{Gundavarapu_2019}.
 Indeed, the stimulated amplification of the scattered optical wave, first demonstrated in Ref.~\cite{Chiao_1964}, now provides sub-Hz linewidth and low threshold lasers~\cite{Grudinin_2009,Gundavarapu_2019}.
-Such narrow-band sources facilitate applications in high-precision interferometry~\cite{Loh_2019}, sensing~\cite{Murray_2022}, Brillouin gyroscopes~\cite{Li_2017}, and information transfer\cite{Li_2012}.
+Such narrow-band sources facilitate applications in high-precision interferometry~\cite{Loh_2019}, sensing~\cite{Murray_2022}, Brillouin gyroscopes~\cite{Li_2017}, and information transfer~\cite{Li_2012}.
 Other recent example advances utilizing Brillouin scattering include microwave synthesis and filtration~\cite{Li_2013, Choudhary_2016}, Brillouin-induced transparency~\cite{Dong_2015, Kim_2015}, and light storage and delay~\cite{Merklein_2018}.